TwilioQuest/ghw-twilio-guide/README.md

 To install `curl`, follow [this guide](https://everything.curl.dev/get).

+`curl` comes pre-installed on Windows, and can be accessed through Powershell.
+Use `curl.exe` when giving commands, i.e. `curl.exe --version`.

 ### Step 7: Daily challenge complete!
 Time to submit.

 You've completed the challenge for the day, high five!
 To submit the challenge, type `curl --version` into your terminal, and submit a screenshot [on the DevPost](https://ghw-init-day-1.devpost.com/)